jia200x/RIOT/doc/memos/rdm-draft-alamos-lanzieri-runtime-configuration-architecture.md

 # 1. Introduction
-This document specifies the proposed architecture by the Configuration Task Force (CFT) to implement a secure and reliable Runtime Configuration System (RCS), focusing in modularity, reusing of existing technologies in RIOT (network stack, storage interface) and adhering to standards.
+This document specifies the proposed architecture by the Configuration Task Force (CFT) to implement a secure and reliable Runtime Configuration System (RCS) focusing on modularity, reuse of existing technologies in RIOT (network stack, storage interface) and standard compliance.

 # 2. Architecture
 The RCS is formed by [the RIOT Registry](3-the-riot-registry), one or more [Registry Handlers](4-registry-handlers), one or more